kkjjkamal123/ENTITY---Arm-Create-AI-Optimization-Challenge/docs/DOCUMENTATION.md

 4. docs/ARCHITECTURE.md maps the Kotlin UI, JNI layer, and native inference flow.
 5. docs/OPTIMIZATIONS.md connects each shipped optimization to its source file.
 6. docs/FAQ.md answers common questions about models, Auto mode, device support, and metrics.
+7. templates/arm64-android-runtime/ is a copyable starter kit for other Arm64 Android projects.

 ## Historical work